apache/commons-jexl/README.md

 + Function argument comprehensions `func(...a)` can be used

++ Binary format `0b...` for natural literals

++ Java-like support for underscores in numeric literals

 + Corresponding unicode characters may be used for the operators like `!=`, `>=` etc

 License